sarahalshareeda/Task-Offloading-PPO-DRL/README.md

 - To run the simulations with default settings, then:
   1) change to the created directory: cd Task-Offloading-PPO-DRL
   2) then type: jupyter lab

-- Once your browser window opens, locate the src folder and click on the related "code" file you want to run.
+Once your browser window opens, locate the src folder and click on the related "code" file you want to run.
 Under the src, these are the included "code" files:
 - for obtaining best convergence parameters: cloud-twin-convergence.ipynb, edge-twin-convergence.ipynb, hybrid-twin-convergence.ipynb
 - for latency vs network size: cloud-twin-delay_vs_n.ipynb, edge-twin-delay_vs_n.ipynb, hybrid-twin-delay_vs_n.ipynb
 - for latency vs task size: cloud-twin-delay_vs_size.ipynb, edge-twin-delay_vs_size.ipynb, hybrid-twin-delay_vs_size.ipynb
 - for latency vs data rate: cloud-twin-delay_vs_rate.ipynb, edge-twin-delay_vs_rate.ipynb, hybrid-twin-delay_vs_rate.ipynb

+P.S.
+You can play and choose whatever hyperparameters, network size, task size, and data rates you want to experiment with.

 # Author
 Sarah Al-Shareeda